JIhaozheng/SUSTech_ESS_Course_Materials/ESS206 Fundamentals of Signal Processing and Data Analysis/README.md

 This course is **easy to pass** ✅😎
 But if you want to *really* understand signals and systems 🔍🧠, be ready to invest **a lot more time and effort** 💼📈.

-Good luck and may your signals always be smooth and noise-free! 📡✨📊